aneeshatgit/mean-seed/README.md

 MIT

 ### Issues
-Please report an issue if you need any help or find a bug.
+Please report an issue if you need any help, would like to add a feature or find a bug.